Single core architecture

 - SIP trunking to a network gateway device or SBC

 Genesys Cloud supports all three channels.
 From an SIP trunking perspective, architect them the same way.
 We recommend establishing SIP trunks to each of your Edges.

 When using SIP trunking in Genesys Cloud, we recommend separating inbound and outbound traffic to different SIP trunks.
 Separating traffic provides the best telephony resiliency and future scalability options.

 Genesys Cloud can also support bidirectional SIP trunks.
 We do not recommend them.
 They can cause scalability, functionality, and failover restrictions in your solution.

 Inbound SIP trunking is how the people outside your company reach people and services within your company.
 Architecting your inbound SIP trunking correctly is important to ensure the serviceability of outside customers.
 We recommend that when architecting your inbound SIP trunks, you:

-1. Work with your PSTN provider to build a SIP trunk to each of your Edge appliances.
+1. Work with your PSTN provider to build a SIP trunk to each of your Edges.

 2. Bind all trunks together in a trunk group.

 3. Assign the inbound telephone numbers (DID, NGN, or TFN) by your PSTN provider to the inbound SIP trunk group.

 This process provides your company with redundancy and resiliency in a scenario that an Edge or PSTN Provider component fails.